-I was taught in a master class the special secret, that with a good bow technique we can play with the same strength at the tip as at the nut.
+I was taught in a master class (with janos Starker) the special secret, that with a good bow technique we can play with the same strength at the tip as at the nut.
 This is of course physically impossible.
-I put this statement in the bag with questionable secrets.
+The master lived in illusions.

 There are some surprises: Don't we imagine that we can play the best forte sound in the middle of the bow?
 No, the middle of the bow is the place where we can apply the least pressure.
 The structure of the bow, the concave curvature of the stick let stick and hair meet there earliest.

-I asked some beginner students to keep exactly "this" strength of sound, all, mf, p or f from the very nut to the very tip; encouraged to listen very carefully most of them manipulated skillfully the bow with all its complex changes in hand and finger pressure & weight, without actually knowing what they were doing!
+I asked some beginner students of mine to keep exactly "this" strength of sound, from the very nut to the very tip; I asked them to listen very carefully and most of them manipulated skillfully the bow with all its complex changes in hand and finger pressure & weight, without actually knowing what they were doing!
+Just by ear.

 THE BORDERLINES: TOO MUCH AND TOO LITTLE PRESSURE

 The most fundamental rule is that the string needs to be able to vibrate freely underneath the bow in two directions.
 We can probably imagine rightly that when the string is too much pushed down this will inhibit the string to do so.
 We can actually visually observe that it can happen that the string gets dragged to one side by over pressure.
 For example when we play above the fingerboard with high pressure and low speed.
 A somewhat donkey like sound appears.
 Already slightly too high pressure can distort the intonation, flatten the pitch.